Montana Board of Regents Policy 940.31 - Approved November, 2010

 TARA Eligibility Form (pdf)

-- All requests for TARA tuition assessment classification must made before the third week of classes.
+- All requests for TARA tuition assessment classification must be made before the third week of classes.
 No TARA status changes will be made after the third week.

 - Department completes top part of TARA eligibility form with student and department information.